 She supported the AAAA in a variety of other roles, including president and chair of both the executive committee and board of directors.

 Deb also served as a founding member and president of the Ohio Association of Anesthesiologist Assistants.
-She has continued to support the CWRU MSA Program as a clinical instructor in both Cleveland and Houston.
+She supported the CWRU MSA Program as a clinical instructor in both Cleveland and Houston, and is now retired.